majguo/weblogic-on-azure-1/dr-database/README.md

 ### Sign in to WebLogic Server Administratiion Console

-Find out the copied value of "adminConsole" and credentials of "WebLogic Administrator" in section "Deploy the active WebLogic cluster", open it in a new browser tab, and sign in.
+Find out the copied value of "adminConsole" and credentials of "WebLogic Administrator" in section [Deploy the active WebLogic cluster](#deploy-the-active-weblogic-cluster), open it in a new browser tab, and sign in.

-Similarly, sign in to WebLogic Server Administratiion Console using the the copied value of "adminConsole" and credentials of "WebLogic Administrator" in section "Deploy the passive WebLogic cluster".
+Similarly, sign in to WebLogic Server Administratiion Console using the the copied value of "adminConsole" and credentials of "WebLogic Administrator" in section [Deploy the passive WebLogic cluster](#deploy-the-passive-weblogic-cluster).

 ### Disable "Support Global Transaction" for the data source